nho1ix/dwm/README.md

-# Luke's build of dwm
+# Modified Version of Luke's build of dwm

 ## FAQ